 A study of civilization and culture in Hispanic countries other than Spain with emphasis on history, art, and music.
 Classes conducted in Spanish.

 SPA 350 - Advanced Spanish Grammar

+Credits, 3 sem. hrs.
+Prerequisite(s): SPA 202 or SPA 209.
 A study of Spanish grammar and syntax.
 Classes conducted in Spanish.

 SPA 375 - Spanish Phonetics and Phonology